UBC research associates can access professional development funds to support career growth at the university.

 View more information on the page for managers and administrators.

-If you have questions about these funds or how to submit claims, please contact Integrated Service Centre.
+If you have questions about how to submit a PD Funds claim, please contact Integrated Service Centre.